nacho73/coursera-getting-and-cleaning-data-project/README.md

 a) Download the dataset if it does not already exist in the working directory

-b) Load the activity and feature info
+b) Read files as tables and assign these to variables

-c) Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+c) Merge the training and the test sets to create one data set

-d) Loads the activity and subject data for each dataset, and merges those columns with the dataset
+d) Extract only the measurements on the mean and standard deviation for each measurement

-e) Merges the two datasets

-f) Converts the activity and subject columns into factors
+e) Use descriptive activity names to name the activities in the data set

+f) Put Appropriate labels to the data set with descriptive variable names

-g) Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+g) Creates a tidy dataset (tidy.txt) that consists of the average (mean) value of each variable for each subject and activity pair.

-h) The end result is shown in the file tidy.txt.